exochron/LibCopyDialog/README.md

 ## Installation
 - Requires [LibStub](https://www.curseforge.com/wow/addons/libstub)

-If you are using the BigWigsMods/packager just add your .pkgmeta:
+If you are using the [BigWigsMods/packager](https://github.com/BigWigsMods/packager) just add this to your .pkgmeta:
 ```yaml
 externals:
     Libs/LibStub: